-- Keep your skin where the catheter enters your neck clean and dry. - Keep the catheter well covered with a bandage so that it does not catch on clothing or objects that might move it.
+- Keep your skin where the catheter enters your chest clean and dry. - Keep the catheter well covered with a bandage so that it does not catch on clothing or objects that might move it.
+It is most likely to move in the first few weeks after it is placed.